ICAS All-Stars competition

 All-Stars is one test that covers multiple skills and subjects

 The ICAS All-Stars tests are designed to test general academic ability.
-They draw from the top three ICAS subjects English, Mathematics and Science, as well as other non-ICAS subject areas such as reasoning, general knowledge, or digital literacy.
+They draw from the top three ICAS subjects English, Mathematics and Science, as well as other non-ICAS subject areas such as reasoning, general knowledge or digital literacy.

 This comprehensive assessment challenges students to showcase a wider range of skills and knowledge.